nicholaswmin/dyno/src/threadpool/README.md

 #### `pool.threads`

+Array of threads.

-Array of threads with an [EventEmitter][ee]-like API for sending messages
+Each thread has an [EventEmitter][ee]-like API for sending messages
 between a thread and the parent/primary process.

 See example above.